vigneshrl/baselines_formations/README.md

 This repo consists of all the baselines for coordination MRN and formation adaptation

-I'm a first year PH.D student so this repo will be actively maintained until May 2029

 It contains different kinds of Gazebo worlds